 Scheduled revenues comprise the invoiced value of airline and other services, net of government taxes.
 Revenue from the sale of flight seats is recognised in the period in which the service is provided.
-Unearned revenue represents flight seats sold but not yet flown and is included in accrued expenses and other liabilities.
-It is released to the income statement as passengers fly.
-Unused tickets are recognised as revenue on a systematic basis.
+Unearned revenue represents flight seats sold but not yet flown and a provision for government tax refund claims attributable to unused tickets, and is included in accrued expenses and other liabilities.
+Revenue, net of government taxes, is released to the income statement as passengers fly.
+Unused tickets are recognised as revenue on a systematic basis, such that twelve months of time expired revenues are recognised in revenue in each fiscal year.
 Miscellaneous fees charged for any changes to flight tickets are recognised in revenue immediately.